instana/instana-grafana-datasource/CONTRIBUTING.md

 #### Infrastructure Analyze

 Values for each label in order:
-The category `Infrastructure Analyze (beta)` will only show up if you have checked `Enable Infrastructure Analyze category` in the data source options.
+The category `Infrastructure Analyze` will only show up if you have checked `Enable Infrastructure Analyze category` in the data source options.

 * Data source: `Instana-1`
-* Category: `Infrastructure Analyze (beta)`
+* Category: `Infrastructure Analyze`
 * Filter:
 ```
 {